Aller au contenu

 Autumn

 The transition to cold.
-Chinese tradition associates autumn with the lungs and the Metal element, a season of gathering, where the body begins to turn inward.
+Chinese tradition associates autumn with the lungs and the Metal element—a season of gathering, where the body begins to turn inward.
 Fermented Pu'er enters the scene, with its roundness and gentle warmth.
-This is also when aged raw Pu'ers find their best expression, transformed enough to warm, yet complex enough to surprise.
+This is also when aged raw Pu'er finds its best expression, transformed enough to warm, yet complex enough to surprise.

 Winter

 Cold, intimacy, slowing down.
 Tradition associates winter with the kidneys and the Water element.
-Fermented Pu'er is in its element here: its warm nature, its density, its velvety roundness accompany the body in its quest for internal warmth.
-This is the season when the thickest, densest, oldest Pu'ers display their full depth.
-To get the most out of these winter sessions, the quality of the water matters as much as the choice of tea.
+Fermented Pu'er is in its element here: its warm nature, its density, its velvety roundness accompany the body in its quest for inner warmth.
+This is the season when the thickest, densest, oldest fermented Pu'ers fully deploy their depth.
+To get the best out of these winter sessions, the quality of the water matters as much as the choice of tea.

 The seasonal framework is a guide, not an obligation.
-In Chinese practice, one also chooses tea based on the time of day, the meal just eaten, and one's general state.
-After a rich and greasy meal, a fermented Pu'er, even in mid-summer, will be more suitable than a raw one.
+In Chinese practice, one also chooses tea according to the time of day, the meal just eaten, and one's general state.
+After a rich and fatty meal, a fermented Pu'er, even in the middle of summer, will be more suitable than a raw one.
 On a stifling day, even in winter, a young sheng will be welcome.

-This is one of the most beautiful ideas of Chinese thought applied to tea: drinking is not just satisfying thirst, it is harmonizing what one drinks with the present moment—with the season, the hour, the mood, the body.
-And Pu'er, because it exists in both cool and warm versions, is perhaps the tea that best allows for this listening.
-The Gongfu Cha method refines this attention to its subtlest point.
+This is one of the most beautiful ideas of Chinese thought applied to tea: drinking is not just satisfying a thirst; it is harmonizing what one drinks with the present moment—with the season, the hour, the mood, the body.
+And Pu'er, because it exists in both cool and warm versions, is perhaps the tea that best allows for this attunement.
+The Gongfu Cha method pushes this attention to its finest point.

 Frequently Asked Questions